 What will you wear?

 Why you should care: Typical attire for a photographer on a wedding day includes black pants and shirt in order to be as unobstructive as possible.
-However, I have seen photographers wear all sorts of clothing.
+However, I have seen photographers wear all sorts of clothing, including tank tops and shorts.
 If it’s important to you that your wedding photographer dresses classy, you should express it during the consultation.

 Final Product Delivery